apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Newsletters](documentation/features/dashboard/newsletter_admin/newsletters.png "Newsletters") |

-    To create a newsletter the green plus icon is clicked.
+    To create a newsletter the green add button is clicked.
 A prompt is then displayed with the input form to create a newsletter with the following fields:
     - Subject
     - ... (for content)

-    To send the newsletter the user taps/clicks on the 'Send' button.
+    To send the newsletter the user clicks on the 'Send' button.
 An email is then sent to every active subscriber in the list.
 Newsletter creation can also be cancelled using the 'Cancel' or modal close button to return to the dashboard.

     | Mobile Newsletter Creation | Desktop Newsletter Creation |
     | :---: | :---: |